 Don’t Move Me

-The Fostering Network led the successful Don’t Move Me Campaign allowing young people to stay with their fostering families until they are 21 if they wish to.
+The first stage of Fostering Network's Don’t Move Me Campaign saw the law change to allow young people to stay with their fostering families until they are 21 if they wish to.
 This has given much-needed stability to some of the most vulnerable teenagers who otherwise may find themselves isolated and drifting away from sources of support.
 This came into law in England in 2014, Scotland in 2015 and Wales followed in 2016.
 This was already happening in Northern Ireland for young people in education, employment and training through the Going the Extra Mile scheme.

 One of the biggest changes to benefit fostered young people in many years, this happened because of the enormous support we received from foster carers, young people, fostering services and organisations who worked tirelessly to make this happen.